ChinoBeach/ChinoBeach.github.io/docs/_projects/GardenGenesis.md

 From Europe to Asia and everywhere in between, the Global Game Jam attracts gamers, designers, and developers from every corner of the globe.
 It's a celebration of innovation, creativity, and the endless possibilities of gaming.

 A link to the offical Global Game Jam site: <a href="https://globalgamejam.org/">Click Here</a>

 A link to SUNY Morrisville's Jam site: <a href="https://globalgamejam.org/2023/jam-sites/suny-morrisville-global-game-jam">Click Here</a>

 ### Gameplay Screenshots

 insert screenshots here.

-Link to GitHub Repository: https://github.com/Aleph-Null-Studios/Garden-Genesis-The-Art-of-Cultivation
+Link to GitHub Repository: <a href="https://github.com/Aleph-Null-Studios/Garden-Genesis-The-Art-of-Cultivation">Click Here</a>